What Is Skin Cycling? Here's How To Do It And Why It Could Help Acne

 There's been a lot of beauty tiktok trends out there that people will try in the name of clearer skin.
-Some of them aren't advisable to try, but skin cycling coined by dermatologist Dr. Whitney Bowe is actually pretty legit for glowing healthy skin in general, but may also help reduce acne and hyperpigmentation.
+Some of them aren't advisable to try, but skin cycling coined by dermatologist Dr. Whitney Bowe is actually pretty legit for glowing skin in general, but it may also help reduce acne and hyperpigmentation.

 What is Skin Cycling?